About Me

 • MSW, California State University Long Beach, 2022

-• Clinical Applications of Polyvagal Theory in Trauma Treatment with Stephen Porges & Deb Dana, 2024
+• Polyvagal Theory in Trauma Treatment with Stephen Porges & Deb Dana, 2024

 • Los Angeles Institute and Society for Psychoanalytic Studies One Year Psychoanalytic Psychotherapy Program, 2026